 Jets QB Geno Smith showed some signs of life and provided fans much needed hope on what could be a much improved offensive season from gang green.
 He engineered two-scoring drives: one that led to a Nick Folk 31-yard field goal, and one that ended up in the hands of rookie TE Jace Amaro for a one-yard TD in a goal-line situation, according to CBSSports.com.
 Smith finished the night going nine for 14 with 137 yards and a TD.

 Another great sign came in the form of RB Chris Johnson as he racked up 42 yards on nine carries and ripped off a few runs that made folks everywhere think of the 2009 CJ2K.
-During one play early on, Giants CB Dominque Rodgers-Cromartie still does not know how Johnson slashed passed him.
+On one play early on Giants CB Dominque Rodgers-Cromartie still does not know how Johnson slashed passed him.

 The score and game was firmly in the hands of the Jets as Eli Manning and company could not get things going (as their early season offensive struggles continued).
 Muhammad Wilkerson, Sheldon Richardson and the rest of the Jets defense made sure Manning felt their presence all night long.
 They forced two-Manning fumbles on the night (both recovered by the Giants).